Education

 In between is a range of institutions that serve the educational needs of tens of thousands of students from Vermont and around the world from the associate to the doctoral degree level.

-Professional development offerings for Vermont educators state-wide, from in-service trainings to advanced degree programs, offer
+Professional development offerings for Vermont educators state-wide, from in-service trainings to advanced degree programs, offer our teachers and school administrators opportunities to expand their skills and advance their careers.

 The Vermont Higher Education Collaborative works with the state’s higher education institutions, state and local agencies, and other organizations to make quality preparation, training, and support programs accessible to schools, early childhood and human service providers, educators, and educators-to-be.
 Individual organizations like Castleton University’s Center for Schools provide professional development opportunities for educators at every level.